rpede/MobileProgramming24/_notifications/push_notifications.md

 # Install Firebase core plugin
 flutter pub add firebase_core firebase_messaging

+# FlutterFire CLI depends on Firebase CLI, so install it first
+npm install -g firebase-tools

+# Login with the Google account you used for Firebase Console.
+firebase login

 # Install the CLI if not already done so
 dart pub global activate flutterfire_cli